joshupadhyay/tabcollect/README.md

 # TabSweep

+To beat my own procrastination, and having 100 tabs open.
+I simply export all the links after I use `tab session`, then I write `done`, then that's all stored for Obsidian.
+It's for the hoarder who can't *stand* to have an important link lost.

+Throwaway code, this one.
+I'll have to make it better but served the purpose.

 A CLI tool to categorize and organize browser tabs into Obsidian notes using rule-based classification and AI.

 ## Features